davibc90/cloudwalk_agents_swarm_challenge/README.md

     - Every time the user has fund transfers blocked, the only way to unlock them is to book an appointment with a costumer success specialist, wich is arrenged by the secretary agent.

 - **Guardrails** for input/output parsing
-    - GuardRails are implemented in `utils/moderation.py` and invoked before/after LLM calls inside `routes/invoke_route.py`.
+    - Guardrails are implemented in `utils/moderation.py` and invoked before/after LLM calls inside `routes/invoke_route.py`.
     - The OpenAI Moderation API assess the content of the messages to ensure they do not contain inappropriate content, analyzing both the input and output messages, evaluating them against a set of categories, including: hate speech, sexual content, violence, harassment, etc.